Percoco v. United States

 Percoco v.
-United States, 598 U.S. 319, is a 2023 United States Supreme Court case regarding the federal honest services fraud statute.
+United States, 598 U.S. 319 (2023), was a United States Supreme Court case regarding the federal honest services fraud statute.
 In the case, the Court held that a private citizen with significant influence over government decision-making cannot be convicted of honest services fraud for actions taken while not holding public office.

 Background

 Joseph Percoco, a close aide to New York Governor Andrew Cuomo, served as the Governor's Executive Deputy Secretary from 2011 to 2016, except for an eight-month period in 2014 when he resigned to manage Cuomo's reelection campaign.
 During this hiatus, Percoco retained significant influence over state government operations despite not holding an official position.

 During this time, a real estate developer, Steven Aiello, sought assistance with a requirement imposed by Empire State Development (ESD), a state agency, which mandated that Aiello's company sign a "Labor Peace Agreement" with local unions to receive state funding for a lucrative project.
 Aiello, through an intermediary, approached Percoco for help.
 In exchange for two payments totaling $35,000, Percoco contacted a senior ESD official to have the labor agreement requirement removed.
 The following day, ESD reversed its position and informed Aiello that the agreement was no longer necessary.

 In the District Court, Joseph Percoco was charged with multiple offenses, including conspiracy to commit honest-services wire fraud.
 Before trial, Percoco filed a motion to dismiss the charges, arguing that as a private citizen during his hiatus from public office, he could not owe a fiduciary duty to the public.
 The court denied this motion, allowing the prosecution to proceed with its theory that Percoco retained influence over state government sufficient to create such a duty.

 At trial, the prosecution presented evidence that Percoco had received $35,000 from Aiello in exchange for intervening with ESD.
 The court instructed the jury that they could find Percoco guilty if they determined that he "dominated and controlled" government business and that state officials relied on him due to a "special relationship."
 Over defense objections to these instructions, the jury convicted Percoco on one count of conspiracy to commit honest-services wire fraud.
 The court subsequently sentenced him to 72 months' imprisonment.

 In the Second Circuit, Joseph Percoco appealed his conviction for conspiracy to commit honest-services wire fraud, arguing that as a private citizen during the relevant period, he could not owe a fiduciary duty to the public.
 The court rejected this argument and upheld the conviction, relying on its precedent from United States v.
 Margiotta, which held that private individuals could owe such a duty if they exerted substantial influence over government decision-making.
 The Second Circuit determined that the District Court's jury instructions, which required proof that Percoco "dominated and controlled" government business and that officials relied on him due to a "special relationship," were consistent with Margiotta and adequately supported by the evidence presented at trial.